mircea35/Godot4-Android-Admob-Plugin/README.md

 # GodotAdMob

-This is an Android AdMob plugin for Godot Engine (https://github.com/okamstudio/godot) 3.2.2 or higher.
-For Godot < 3.2 or iOS support you can use the [old module](https://github.com/kloder-games/godot-admob).
+This is an Android AdMob plugin for Godot Engine (https://github.com/okamstudio/godot) 4.x.
+It is based on the plugin made by Shin-NiL (https://github.com/Shin-NiL/Godot-Android-Admob-Plugin) for Godot 3.2.2.

 Currently, this plugin supports:
 - Banner